nheidloff/blog-nh/_posts/2024-10-12-multi-turn-conversations-watsonx-orchestrate.md

 While on the phone with the customer, the agent asks the Digital Assistant:

-"What are potential route causes for 'Wi-Fi problems and the TV service quality'?"
+"What are potential root causes for 'Wi-Fi problems and the TV service quality'?"

 This invokes a search to find relevant content.